 The perfect indulgence, this Bacon, Potato and Leek Soup with Roasted Garlic is rich, delicious and satisfying all year long.

 While I’m starting to see talk of spring from friends in different parts of the country; it is still winter here in Colorado.
-Not the bitter cold of December and January thankfully but it was 33 degrees outside this morning and we are far from out of the woods when it comes to a spring snowstorm.
+Not the bitter cold of December and January thankfully but it was 33 degrees outside this morning and we are far from out of the woods when it comes to a spring snowstorm; I expect one even!

-So while talk of tulips and forsythia dominate elsewhere I’m still thinking soups and stews like this Bacon, Potato and Leek Soup with Roasted Garlic!
+So while talk of tulips and forsythia dominate elsewhere I’m still thinking soups and stews like this Ultimate French Onion Soup, Cream of Mushroom Soup with White Wine and Leeks and now my new favorite, this Bacon, Potato and Leek Soup with Roasted Garlic!

 When my friends at The Food Network decided the theme for this week’s #ComfortFoodFeast should be bacon, I decided it would have to be in a soup.
 This one sure hit the spot and I’ve even got a few suggestions for making it super easy.